RafaelGSS/blog/priv/posts/state-of-nodejs-performance-2024.md

 # State of Node.js Performance 2024

-The year is 2024 (yet), and Node.js has reached version 23, with two semver-majors released per year it might be difficult to keep track of all areas of Node.js.
+The year is 2024, and Node.js has reached version 23.
+With two semver-majors released per year, it might be difficult to keep track of all aspects of Node.js.
 This article revisits the State of Node.js performance, with a focus on comparing versions 20 through 22.
 The goal is to provide a detailed analysis of how the platform has evolved over the past year.